ctsrc/Pgen/crates/pgen/README.md

 ### BIP39 English wordlist and BIP39 algorithm

-When using the BIP39 algorithm, the passphrase is derived directly from an entropy of random bits, which are then padded with bits from a checksum at the end.
+When using the BIP39 algorithm, the passphrase is derived directly from a specific number of random bits, which are then padded with bits from a checksum at the end.

 For example, for a BIP39 mnemonic sentence consisting of 12 words, one has to use 128 random bits